damattl/db-iris-wrapper/README.md

 - Can only supply with data that is already stored
 - Is currently limited to stations that are capable of handling intercity trains

+## Deployment:
+The project can be deployed using the docker-compose.yaml Currently it is available under [https://db-iris.it-solutions-mayer.de](https://db-iris.it-solutions-mayer.de)

 ## ToDo:
 - [ ] Add more tests
 - [ ] Add Documentation